AsPrisc/Priscilla/Research.md

 # My Research:

+Have you ever wondered what might  happened if we are not able to attend to the red lights while walking, cycling or driving?
+It would be chaotic.
+Wouldn't it be?

-On a daily basis, avoiding distractors are crucial for our quality of life.
-Without this ability, it would be difficult to attend to the red lights when cycling, driving or walking.
-It has been suggested that perceptual information helps to avoid visual distractors, however; loads of cognitive information interfere on distractor avoidance (see Lavie 2005).
-One of the main symptoms of Attention Deficit Hyperactivity Disorder (ADHD) is the difficulty to avoid distractors (ADHD; APA, 2013).
+Previous research has suggested that  within a scene a great amount of perceptual information facilitates distractors avoidance, conversely; a great amount of cognitive information impede distractor avoidance (see, Lavie, 2005).
+Attention Deficit Hyperactivity Disorder (ADHD) is characterises by the difficulty to avoid distractions (ADHD; APA, 2013).

-In my research I am trying to understand the underlying cognitive mechanisms while looking at perceptual information (image scenes).
-More specifically, why we tend to look at certain areas (a person) and other areas seems to be less relevant during several cognitive task.
-Furthermore, why people with high traits of ADHD seem to have difficulties to inhibit certain areas of an image.
+In my research I am trying to understand how our attention is capture while perceptual information (image scenes) and cogntive information (cognitive task) interplay.

 # Current Work: